Tay in Vietnam

 Prayer Points

-Ask the Lord to call people who are willing to go to Vietnam and share Christ with the Tay.
+Ask the Lord to call people to share Christ and disciple them in the ways of Jesus Christ.

 Ask God to strengthen, encourage, and protect the small number of Tay Christians.